 Stay in touch with me through social media @ Pinterest, Facebook, Instagram, or Twitter!
 Don't forget to tag me when you try one of my recipes!

 - 8 large eggs

-- 2 tsp mustard (if using Classic Yellow mustard, use more if using a Dijon variety)
+- 2 teaspoon mustard (if using Classic Yellow mustard, use more if using a Dijon variety)

-- 1 Tbsp green onions (finely chopped, optional)
+- 1 tablespoon green onions (finely chopped, optional)

 - Chop peeled eggs in a medium sized mixing bowl.
 Add mayonnaise and mustard, then season with salt and pepper.
 Adjust seasoning to taste, if needed.

 - Stir your egg salad until creamy and smooth.

 - Fold in the finely chopped green onions and bacon.